tristin/akka-sdk/CONTRIBUTING.md

-# Contributing to Kalix JVM SDKs
+# Contributing to Akka Java SDKs

 FIXME contribution guidelines like in other LB projects